MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/concepts/protected-material.md

 ### Automated Code Writing Tools
 - Scenario: A development team uses generative AI to automate parts of their code writing.
 The team integrates the Protected Material for Code feature to prevent the accidental use of code snippets that match content from existing GitHub repositories, including open-source code with restrictive licenses.
 - User: Software developers, DevOps teams.
 - Action: Azure AI Content Safety checks the generated code against known material from GitHub repositories.
-If a match is found, the code is flagged and revised before it is incorporated into the project.
+If a match is found, the code is flagged and revised before it's incorporated into the project.
 - Outcome: The team avoids potential copyright infringement and ensures the AI-generated code adheres to appropriate licenses.

 ### AI-assisted Code Reviews
 - Scenario: A software company integrates AI-assisted code review tools into its development process.
-To avoid introducing protected code from GitHub or external libraries, the company leverages the Protected Material for Code feature.
+To avoid introducing protected code from GitHub or external libraries, the company uses the Protected Material for Code feature.
 - User: Code reviewers, software developers, compliance officers.
 - Action: The company scans all AI-generated code for matches against protected material from GitHub repositories before final code review and deployment.
 - Outcome: The company prevents the inclusion of protected material in their projects, maintaining compliance with intellectual property laws and internal standards.